BLSQ/iaso/README.md

 Tests and linting
 -----------------

-For python, we use django builtin test framework.
+For python, we use the Django builtin test framework.
 Tests can be executed with

 ``` {.sourceCode .bash}
 docker-compose exec iaso ./manage.py test